 - Feature guest instructors with strong social media presences.

-Do you have any questions about how to attract students to your online courses?
+Do you have any questions about how to attract students to your course?
 Let's go over them in the comments section below!